Armenia & Artsakh Kindergartens

 When you walk into any AMAA Kindergarten, you will notice the signs of a safe, nurturing environment: the student’s smiling faces, their excited chatter, bright artwork adorning the walls, well-kept napping areas and nutritious meals served.
 AMAA remains committed to maintaining a legacy of excellence in education which has been evident for over a century and continues to enable children of all ages to achieve their best.

 The Armenian Missionary Association of America operates 5 kindergartens.
 Artsakh, which has a growing young population, has four, and Armenia has one.
 These KGs are well known and greatly appreciated by both the parents and the authorities.
 The KGs provide indispensable services to the communities they serve in, such as:

 1. Hagop and Lydia Baghdikian KG in Stepanakert established in 2001

 Total number of children attending the Baghdikian KG is 120.
 For many years the Baghdikian KG was recognized as the best KG in Artsakh.
 Every year the KG receives more applicants than it can house.

-3. Yeprem and Zaven Basmadjian KG of Askeran established in 2003
+3. Yeprem and Zabel Basmadjian KG in Askeran established in 2003

 Total number of children attending the Askeran KG is 70.